brunapilotto/PipescRNA-seq/README.md

 ### Samplesheet

-First, prepare a sample sheet with your input data that looks as follows:
+First, prepare a samplesheet with your input data that looks as follows:

 `samplesheet.csv`: